ow3org/cardano-stake-pool-aws/README.md

 - Cold Keys must be generated and stored on your air-gapped offline machine
 - Exercise plenty in a "test network" before operating a `mainnet` node

-You may also want to check out the `.bash_aliases` file for some helpful shortcuts.
+You may also want to check out the `aliases`-file for some helpful shortcuts.

 ## 📈 Changelog